What is CITA

 Membership of CITA is also open to:

-- Organisations preparing to become active in the field of compulsory vehicle inspection
+- Organisations preparing to become active in the field of vehicle compliance;

-- Other associations, organisations, individuals or legal entities interested in use vehicle roadworthiness.
+- Other associations, organisations, individuals or legal entities interested in vehicle compliance.

 CITA’s Mission and Vision

 CITA has defined its Vision as enabling its members to play an influential role in the development and implementation of policies for safe and sustainable road usage.

 This vision will be supported by CITA’s Mission to provide the forums to create, assess and promote best practice, ensuring safe and compliant vehicles throughout their life cycle.